Ancient Greek philosophers from Aristotle to Socrates and Plato to Thales have been extensively quoted over the centuries.

-When you are searching for an inspirational quote, look no further than ancient Greek philosophers.
-These men and the wisdom they share with us resonates even in modern civilization as we know it today.
+These men and the wisdom they share with us resonates even in modern civilization.

-This quote from one of the most famous Greek philosophers of the 4th century BC who is known for his belief that humans are responsible for creating their own virtues and we develop them as we interact with other humans, as well as our education.
-We therefore form habits and this is what makes it hard for humans to change our ways – we are creatures of habit.
+This quote is from one of the most famous Greek philosophers of the 4th century BC who is known for his belief that humans are responsible for creating their own virtues.
+He also believed that we develop these virtues as we interact with other humans and through our own education.
+We therefore form habits, and this is what makes it hard for humans to change our ways, as we are creatures of habit.

 “Love is composed of a single soul inhabiting two bodies.”

 Democritus was a Greek philosopher of the 5th century BC in ancient Greece.
-He often spoke of his belief that the best way for society and individuals to achieve tranquility was by only biting off as much as you can handle and not over concern yourself with things that are, not essential.
+He often spoke of his belief that the best way for society and individuals to achieve tranquility was by only biting off as much as you can handle and not be overly concerned with things that are not essential.

 “Nothing exists except atoms and empty space; everything else is just opinion.”

 “It is hard to fight desire; but to control it is the sign of a reasonable man.”

 Socrates is perhaps the best-known philosopher of ancient times.
 He lived during the 5th century BC and is credited as one of the founders of Western philosophy.
 He was also the first moral philosopher of Western ethical thought, referred to as virtue ethics.
 He once said: